 Upon receipt of the report, P&A or CPS determines if the incident requires follow up by an independent third party.
-If it is determined that the incident does not meet the criteria for serious event and/or does not require investigation by an independent third party, the service provider may conduct an investigation within five working days of being informed that it doesn't require an independent investigation.
-The DD Provider will submit their findings to P&A, the Regional DD Program Administrator and the State DD Division.
+If it is determined that the incident does not meet the criteria for serious event and/or does not require investigation by an independent third party, the service provider conducts an investigation within 5 working days of being informed that it doesn't require an independent investigation and submit their findings to P&A, the Regional DD Program Administrator and the State DD Division.
 The specific requirements for the investigation are described in DD Division policy.

-Upon receipt of the service provider's investigation report, P&A submits a Letter of Findings indicating whether or not the incident is substantiated as abuse, neglect or exploitation and may include any recommendations for follow up.
+Upon receipt of the service provider's investigation report, P&A submits a Letter of Findings indicating whether or not the incident is substantiated as abuse, neglect or exploitation and any recommendations for follow up.
 All investigations and findings are reviewed by DD Division staff.

 The Regional DD Program Administrator, the individual's DD Program Manager and the State DD Division review all reports and assessments completed by the service provider.
-The Department shall determine if additional information or reporting is required and may impose corrective measures upon the service provider.
+The DD Division shall determine if additional information or reporting is required and may impose corrective measures upon the service provider.
 There may be situations when regional DD program management staff, State DD Division, P&A, and CPS may conduct a joint review.

-In all cases, the DDPM follows up on any reports throughout the individual's Quality Enhancement Review (QER) Period, which provides an in-depth monitoring to verify that the recommendations and plan to prevent reoccurrence were implemented.
-Comments and follow-up are documented in the QER progress notes, which are completed at least every six months for waiver participants.
-The DDPM discusses the incident and findings with the participant and/or legal decision maker to address any additional areas of concern during the QER process/ in-depth monitoring.
+In all cases, the DDPM follows up on any reports during their quarterly in-depth monitoring to verify that the recommendations and plan to prevent reoccurrence was implemented.
+The DDPM discusses the incident and findings with the participant and/or legal decision maker to address any additional areas of concern during the Quality Enhancement Review (QER) process/ in-depth monitoring.
 Follow up related to the incident will be documented in the QER progress notes.
 The DD Program Manager will assist the individual or decision maker to address unresolved concerns with the service provider, and if necessary the State DD Division and P&A.